shaefelinger/codepedia/src/VUE/vue passing data.md

 child => parent

-Custom_event: fired from a component, can be listened from the parent-component
+Custom-event: fired from a component, can be listened from the parent-component

 - **up:** emit an event, telling the parent that it happened.
 - Give the component the ability to let its parent know an event happened within it.